 Before he died, the cosmologist Stephen Hawking became so concerned about the prospects for our planet, that he warned we must prepare for the migration of a human population to another home in space: first within the solar system, then to destinations among distant stars.
 As the Christian ethicist John Hart shrewdly observed, Hawking's space pioneers would be humans who have already devastated their home planet.
 How or why would they act differently in space or on other worlds?
 (Hart 2013: 8).
 Would they not treat existing inhabitants in the same destructive way as European colonisers had treated indigenous peoples?
 As soon as we contemplate the possibility of extra-terrestrial life, we generate a host of moral and theological questions.
 Most of the questions are not new.
 The prospect of life on other worlds has been discussed since antiquity (Dick 1982; Crowe 1986).
 By the middle years of the nineteenth century, there were even estimates of the total population of our solar system, the Scottish natural philosopher Thomas Dick coming up with the wonderfully precise figure of 21,891,974,404,480 (Crowe 1986: 199).
 Today, astro-biology has become a fascinating, innovative discipline.

-If there is one scientific development that has contributed something new to the discussion of extra-terrestrial life, it is surely the discovery, from 1995, of exo-planets.
+If there is one scientific development that has contributed something new to the discussion of extra-terrestrial life, it is surely the discovery, since 1995, of exo-planets.
 Their existence, for a long time a subject of speculation, has been verified.
 A pioneer in this field, Didier Queloz, was one of the winners of the Nobel Prize for physics awarded just before I gave this lecture.
 Thousands of exo-planets have now been detected and there are predictions of many millions if not billions.
 The number of earth-like planets that we know about is rapidly growing.
 Exciting news is eagerly awaited of others with pre-conditions for life closer to those on Earth than any before.
 A few months ago we learned about exoplanet K2-18b whose predicted temperature range provided the right conditions for liquid water and complex organic molecules.
 On the basis of naturalistic assumptions, such discoveries raise the probability of life of some kind elsewhere in the universe.
-Extensive debate about the implications for humanity has led to a call for public consultation about how we should respond if a message bearing marks of intelligence were to be received on Earth.
+Extensive discussion about the implications for humanity has led to a call for public consultation about how we should respond if a message bearing marks of intelligence were to be received on Earth.
 In that space for consultation there would again be the opportunity for religious leaders to turn to their faith traditions for insight.
 This is not an arena where religion has been defeated by science.

 Some might think it is.
 After all, was Giordano Bruno not burned at the stake in Rome in 1600 for, among other things, proposing an infinite plurality of worlds in an infinite universe?
 Even here the story is more complex than we might think.
 Although Bruno was aware of the sun-centred astronomy of Copernicus, his primary arguments came from scholastic philosophy and theology.
 He argued, for example, that an infinitely powerful God could express infinite power only in the creation of infinite worlds.
 It was his refusal to retract that argument, his rejection of the Trinity, and his irreverent remarks about Jesus Christ, that led to his downfall (Brooke 2014: 99-100; Gatti 1999; Shackelford 2009; Westman and McGuire 1977).
 Crucially, among both Catholic and Protestant thinkers there were numerous arguments both for and against ET.
-To streamline a defeat for theology in the name of science obscures a fascinating history and the theological resources that have fed into debate.
+To streamline a defeat for theology in the name of science obscures a fascinating history and the theological resources that have fed into discussion.

 Among Protestant reformers there were certainly some who appealed to Scripture to banish multiple worlds.
 For Philip Melanchthon, in charge of Luther's educational programme, the Bible clearly taught that, after the labour of creation, God had rested on the seventh day.
 Work had not begun on other worlds.
 Melanchthon's resistance also sprang from his reflections on Christ's death and resurrection: "it must not be imagined that there are many worlds, because it must not be imagined that Christ died and was resurrected more often" (cited by Dick 1982: 89).
 And yet by the middle of the seventeenth century there were Protestants who took their Bible seriously and at the same time voted for extra-terrestrials.
 One was the Oxford mathematician and founding Fellow of the Royal Society John Wilkins, who provides a nice illustration of how Melanchthon's problem might be handled: The existence of life on other worlds did not necessarily mean that it was intelligent life; even if it were intelligent, this did not mean that it was necessarily human; even if it were human-like this did not mean that it had experienced a Fall comparable to that of Adam; but even if it had, why should Christ's death not be sufficient for its salvation?
 For Wilkins, the silence of Scripture on a plurality of worlds was a licence to consider the possibility, not to exclude it (Dick 1982: 99; McColley 1938).

-A debate in the middle years of the nineteenth century shows how the possibility of life on other worlds was a divisive rather than a destructive issue within Christian natural theology.
-The antagonists were the Scottish physicist David Brewster and the Cambridge mathematician and philosopher of science William Whewell, who first coined the word “scientist” in the early 1830s.
+A discussion in the middle years of the nineteenth century shows how the possibility of life on other worlds was a divisive rather than a destructive issue within Christian natural theology.
+The antagonists were the Scottish physicist David Brewster and the Cambridge mathematician and philosopher of science William Whewell, who first coined the word "scientist" in the early 1830s.
 Whewell prospered in Cambridge where he became Master of Trinity College; but he annoyed Brewster who always welcomed an opportunity to attack the education on offer at the English universities of Oxford and Cambridge.
-Brewster launched his attack after reading Whewell’s critique of the idea of extra-terrestrial life.
+Brewster launched his attack after reading Whewell's critique of the idea of extra-terrestrial life.
 Whewell, an Anglican priest, thought the idea had become too fashionable without adequate scientific support.
 Brewster, an evangelical physicist, believed the universe only made sense if the vast number of invisible stars, known since the time of Galileo, had planets orbiting them.
 Otherwise what reason could the Creator have for creating them, given that they were invisible to the human eye?
 They must be shining on other worlds; otherwise there was no economy in creation.
-There was much more to this debate.
+There was much more to this discussion.
 Whewell was probably concerned that those who promoted the idea of extra-terrestrials were playing into the hands of those who were developing naturalistic theories of evolution (Brooke 1977).
 He worried too that enthusiasts like Brewster were by-passing questions about the uniqueness of the Incarnation (Crowe 1986: 265-355).
-Brewster retaliated by pointing to passages in the Bible that could favour plurality, passages such as Christ’s declaration that “in my Father’s house are many mansions”, and that he had “other sheep … not of this fold”.
+Brewster retaliated by pointing to passages in the Bible that could favour plurality, passages such as Christ's declaration that "in my Father's house are many mansions", and that he had "other sheep ... not of this fold".